Jessica Alba Throws Pajama Party For Hubbie Cash Warren’s 38th Birthday [Pics]

 A photo posted by Jessica Alba (@jessicaalba) on

 Cash hasn’t been without his fair share of controversy.
-In 2009, while partying with friends, he reportedly hooked up with Lindsay Lohan and locked lips with her; a claim which was roundly denied by both Lohand and his beloved wife Jessica Alba.
+In 2009, while partying with friends, he reportedly hooked up with Lindsay Lohan and locked lips with her, a claim which was roundly denied by both Lohan and his beloved wife, Jessica Alba.

-However, it is more than clear that Cash loves both his wife Jessica Alba and adorable daughters Honor and Haven.
-This can be seen in 25 Facts written about him on US Weekly.
-One of his enjoyable moments
+However, it is more than clear that Cash loves both his wife Jessica Alba and adorable daughters, Honor and Haven.
+This can be seen in the 25 facts written about him by Us Weekly.
+Below is one of his enjoyable moments.

 Even so, he cares so much about how nice they are to him.

-(Featured Image By Richard Shotwell/Invision/AP]
+[Featured Image By Richard Shotwell/Invision/AP Images]